libsabl/patterns/patterns/txn.md

 In well-structured code bases the decisions about which operations to link together in a transaction are often implemented in layers that should not even know about the specifics of storage.
 They simply need to "store an Invoice" or "delete a Product", they should not care if those operations are implemented in SQL statements, operations on a wide-column store, or in-memory operations for a mock repository provided during testing.

 Defining these interfaces and algorithms in the abstract allows authors to write effective business logic that includes transaction workflows, without depending on a specific storage type, let alone a specific proprietary driver.
 This is in turn allows concise and testable code while avoiding over-dependence on implementation details of underlying storage choices.

-### Change Sets

-The txn pattern includes the concept of a change set: A client-side transaction that simply accumulates callbacks which are executed on commit or rollback.

 ## Implementations